- Cancer Risk

 What are complications of ulcerative colitis?

 Your risk for UC complications is higher the more severe the disease.
-If symptoms are neglected, life-threatening complications can occur, including:
+If symptoms are neglected, the following life-threatening complications can occur:

 - Anemia: Anemia occurs when the body has fewer red blood cells than normal, which can happen if stools are frequently bloody.
 Long-term anemia with a severe dip in hemoglobin can cause stress to the heart leading to heart failure.